Mint Chip Ice Cream

 xoxo ~Sue

-Mint Chip Ice Cream is a classic recipe that we've enjoyed over the years.
-Combining dairy, sugar, vanilla, tempered eggs, and mini chocolate chips with just the right amount of creme de menthe makes this the tastiest ice cream!
+Mint Chip Ice Cream is one of those timeless treats we’ve loved for years, but this batch is strictly for the grown‑ups.
+A mix of dairy, sugar, vanilla, tempered eggs, and plenty of mini chocolate chips – plus just the right amount of crème de menthe – makes it unbelievably creamy with that nostalgic minty kick!

 Print Pin Rate